open-game-system/app-bridge/docs/TESTING_STRATEGIES.md

     }
   });

-  // Start with uninitialized store mockBridge.reset('counter');
+  // Start with uninitialized store by resetting to initial state mockBridge.reset('counter');

   render(